getyourguide/istio-config-validator/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before submiting a change.
+When contributing to this repository, we encourage to first discuss the change you wish to make via issue before submiting a change.
+We're not strict about this and for small changes feel free to PR direcltely.

 ## Development Environment